Things to do in Samos in the coming months

 May

 The start of the summer is here.
-May is one of the best months for anyone that prefers not so hot days.
+May is one of the best months for anyone who prefers not-so-hot days.
 The climate is perfect for hiking and walks in the mountains.

 Temperatures during May range from 15 to 25 degrees on average.